Career Development Every Year

 Students who start their college education knowing about transferable skills — that is the general skills you develop from jobs, projects, classes, hobbies, and interests that can be used in many different jobs – are better equipped to get the most out of class activities like small groups, presentations and research.
 And once you’re able to identify and see the value in these types of ‘soft skills,’ you’ll be more likely to seek out ways to add to your development.

-The Office of Career Development can help you identify and develop your transferable skills so that you’ll be able to discuss these with knowledge and confidence at job interviews.
+The Career & Internship Center can help you identify and develop your transferable skills so that you’ll be able to discuss these with knowledge and confidence at job interviews.